intersystems/quickstarts-dotnet/README.md

 * Right click on Solution.
 Select **Add** → **Existing item**.
 Choose `config.txt`.
 * Open `config.txt` file and modify the `IP` and `password` to be the correct values for your InterSystems IRIS instance.
 `Port` and `username` are most likely the defaults but you can verify those as well.
-* Due to its complexity, **Entity Framework** requires few more steps to set up IDE and configurations file.
+* Due to its complexity, **Entity Framework** requires a few more steps to set up the IDE and configuration file.
 Please follow our instructions in section 6 - "Use Entity Framework, an example of a third-party API, to store objects to InterSystems IRIS", of [.NET QuickStart](https://learning.intersystems.com/course/view.php?name=.NET%20QS).